acmesh-official/acme.sh/README.md

 #Automatic dns api integeration

-If your dns provider support api access,  we can use api to automatically issue certs.
+If your dns provider supports api access,  we can use api to automatically issue certs.
 You don't have do anything manually.

-Current we support:
+Currently we support:
-## Cloudflare.com  api
+1. Cloudflare.com  api
-## Dnspod.cn  api
+2. Dnspod.cn  api
-## Cloudxns.com  api
+3. Cloudxns.com  api

 More apis are comming soon....

-##If your dns provider is not in the supported list above, you write your own script api easily.
+If your dns provider is not in the supported list above, you can write your own script api easily.

 For more details: [How to use dns api](/Neilpang/le/blob/master/dnsapi/README.md)